 AFGD considers the following individuals to be volunteer staff members (associates):

 Following the issue of the ASIC Corporations (Charitable Investment Fundraising) Instrument 2016/813, which applies from 1 March 2017, Anglican Funds Grafton Diocese is currently clarifying with the Australian Securities & Investments Commission the exemptions to which it is entitled as a charitable fundraiser.
 Pending that clarification, AFGD is unable to accept investments from new retail clients.
-Existing retail clients may retain their investments and may roll them over.
+Existing 'Associate' retail clients may retain their investments and may roll them over.